Kyneton Football Club: History

 It has been said that Kyneton was the Victorian town where the first organised regional football match was contested, although the first recorded country football match was on the Camp Reserve, Castlemaine was in September 1855 between a team of Army soldiers and a team of goldminers.

 The first match in Kyneton was held in the early 1860s, with 84 players (42 by side) on the field.
 The match was played at the Showgrounds Oval.

-Kyneton FC is recorded as playing two matches against Redesdale, one in October 1868 and the return match was played in November 1868, but Kyneton did not play in a formal local competition until 1891, even though they were registered with the Victorian Football Association from 1877 to 1885 and played against Hawthorn, Essendon and Carlton a number of times in the late 1870's and early 1880's.
+Kyneton FC is recorded as playing two matches against Redesdale, one in October 1868 and the return match was played in November 1868, but Kyneton did not play in a formal local competition until 1891, even though they were registered with the Victorian Football Association from 1877 to 1885 and played against Hawthorn, Essendon and Carlton a number of times in the late 1870s and early 1880s.

 Formal rural football competitions commenced in Ballarat starting in 1869 and Castlemaine's in 1871, being the first competitions in the region until the Victorian Football Association was founded in 1877.

 In 1887, the club played 17 matches, the most since the club was formed, but no formal competition.

 The club played against the touring British footballers in 1888.

 In 1895 at the annual meeting of the Kyneton United Football Club it was resolved to reform the club and change the name to the Kyneton Football Club.

 In 1898, Kyneton Junior FC and Kyneton Senior FC merged to form the Kyneton Football Club and adopting the club colours of blue and white.

 In 1899, the Kyneton District Football Club was formed and the club colours were red, white and blue.

 After World War Two, Kyneton participated in the Castlemaine District Football League in 1945 and 1946, prior to re-joining the Bendigo Football League in 1947.

 The club went into recess in 2013 citing a player shortage, but returned to the competition in 2014.
 At the end of 2023 the club decided to transfer from the Bendigo Football League to the Riddell District Football League.